Let’s admit it. Most small businesses have websites that have grown slow, fat, and with a serious case of code bloat.

 WordPress Managed hosting or at least using a VPS optimised for WordPress helps speed up your site and also adds various levels of security to your website.

-Most managed hosts have optimised infrastructure in place specific to WordPress.
-These hosts work around the clock to ensure clean, malware free environment.
+Most managed hosts have optimized infrastructure in place specific to WordPress.
+These hosts work around the clock to ensure a clean, malware-free environment.

 In most cases, there’s also scalability built in to ensure that your website is not shut off when your have traffic spikes or you suddenly get famous.

 Want to skip teething issues with WordPress completely?
 Checkout Webflow